 These include “photographing objects or facilities that would not normally be photographed,” instances of individuals “loitering in sensitive areas,” and other types of atypical behavior such as “unfamiliar or out of place persons posing as panhandlers, protesters, vendors, [or] news agents.”

-Flynn told the Free Beacon that ROIC aims to analyze and codify various grid incidents across the country in order to “learn from those incidents and apply them to situations here in New Jersey.”
+Flynn told the Free Beacon that ROIC aims to analyse and codify various grid incidents across the country in order to “learn from those incidents and apply them to situations here in New Jersey.”

 The goal is to reach “potential conclusions to solve potential problems we have in state,” Flynn said in response to questions about the report.